Xtron135/RAC-2025-Example-Prototype/README.md

 # RAC-2025-Example-Prototype

 This is an example Robot Prototype for RAC 2025 - CYBORC Category.
-This robot is designed to achieve full marks of the challenge.
+This robot is designed to achieve full marks of the challenge, using Arduino Uno as the microcontroller.

 ## Hardware